OpenHack/openhack.github.com/austin/index.markdown

 We're not sure yet.
 We're going to start it up at once a month for now and if it catches on and folks want it, we could potentially move to every other week, venue willing.

+### Other, similar options

+If you're looking for other options (maybe that day doesn't work for you), there's [Cafe Bedouins](http://cafebedouins.com/).
+They generally meet every Tuesday at a coffee shop or other similar location at 7PM.
+It's not as structured as above, and could end up being more social than OpenHack (we just kind of have to see how that goes), but it's another option for you to get in on as well.

 ### We want feedback

 OpenHack is about the hacker/developer community.
 This group exists to give you a repeated/predictable opportunity to get out and among